reddyismav/flash-loan-swap/README.md

 1. Choose a collateral.
 2. Choose a leverage.
 3. Choose long or short.
-4. Now the contract takes a flash loan of the required amount and alos takes the approval to use the users collateral.
+4. Now the contract takes a flash loan of the required amount and also takes the approval to use the users collateral.
 5. Then, Credit delegation on behalf of the user.
 6. Now we swap for the required tokens on any AMM.
 7. Borrow on Aave.(Loan plus premium).
 8. Repay the loan.
-9. In the end your wallet will have aLink tokens and you will have some debt based on your leverage.
+9. In the end your wallet will have  Atokens and you will have some debt based on your leverage on AAVE.
+(The first flashloan swap transaction might take a little time. *SEE NOTE*)

 You can also close your positions accordingly.